 Employers have certain responsibilities under immigration law during the hiring process.
 Employers must verify the identity and employment authorization of each person hired after Nov.
-6, 1986 by completing Form I-9, Employment and Eligibility Verification.
-Effective January 22, 2017, United States Citizenship and Immigration Services (USCIS) requires all employers in the United States use the new version of Form I-9.
+6, 1986 by completing Form I-9, Employment Eligibility Verification.
+United States Citizenship and Immigration Services (USCIS) requires all employers in the United States use the new version of Form I-9.
 The form can be completed by printing it and filling it out manually, filling it out electronically and then printing and signing it or using an electronic I-9 vendor.
 Employees must complete Section 1 no later than their first day of employment, and employers must verify their documents using the List of Acceptable Documents attached to the form.
 Section 2 of the form must be completed by the employer no later than close of business on the third day after the date of hire.

 These forms must be retained for three years after the hire date or one year after date of termination whichever of the two dates is later.
 The retention section of the USCIS website provides a useful chart to assist in calculating the retention date. (https://www.uscis.gov/i-9-central/retain-store-form-i-9/retaining-form-i-9)

 Any employee of the company can serve as the employer representative, but that person should be trained and fully understand the requirements of the I-9 process.
 This is especially important for remote hires.
 USCIS requires that the new employee be given a copy of the instructions.
 A link to the instructions is provided at the top of the smart Form I-9.